kylebarron/pydelatin/README.md

 >
 > - Works on arbitrary raster grids.
 > - Generates a single mesh for a particular detail.
-> - Optimized for quality (as little triangles as possible for a given error).
+> - Optimized for quality (as few triangles as possible for a given error).

 [martini]: https://github.com/mapbox/martini
 [pymartini]: https://github.com/kylebarron/pymartini